milos-p-lab/MarkdownGuideHtmlConverter/README.md

 ✅ The generated HTML code is **valid according to W3C standards**, verified through the [W3C Validator](https://validator.w3.org/).

-### 🌟 Additional Benefits

-- Fast conversion (e.g. a ~100-page book converts in just a few tens of milliseconds on a standard PC)
-- Compatible with both .NET Framework 4.x and .NET 7/8/9
-- Minimal footprint (just a few tens of KB)
-- Supports custom CSS themes for beautiful HTML rendering
-- No dependencies on external DLLs or tools like Pandoc
-- 🛡️ **Built-in XSS protection** — automatically detects dangerous tags, attributes, and obfuscated payloads for safer HTML output

 ### 🔐 Security Considerations

 This converter includes built-in logic to detect and sanitize potentially dangerous HTML input: